 Chinese dishes can be subdivided into various kinds, depending on the region.
 Relatively well-known dishes are from Guangdong, Shanghai, and Sichuan.
 In Asian wine shops, the most common rosé found is of course from Provence.

 Summer in Hong Kong can be stiflingly hot and humid, making a bottle of chilled rosé definitely your go-to beverage to share with family and friends.
 Read on for our list of possible pairings for wine perfect to enjoy right away.

-Rosé champagne is a good choice if you’re meeting friends in a restaurant, your own home, or a boat party even!
-If you enjoy seafood and crispy food, such as prawn dumplings, vegetable spring rolls and Peking duck wraps, rosé champagne with classic dosage would be the bottle to go for.
-I recommend Deutz Rosé 2013 as it enriches the exotic flavor of the dish, all the while bringing a refreshing sparkle.
-For rosé champagnes with low dosage, which bring a crisp mouthfeel, Bérêche et Fils Extra-Brut rosé 2014 for instance, would be a great match with cold dishes, such as chicken with vin jaune and pork terrine served with “Jin Kong”.
+Rosé Champagne is a good choice if you’re meeting friends in a restaurant, your own home, or at a boat party even!
+If you enjoy seafood and crispy food, such as prawn dumplings, vegetable spring rolls and Peking duck wraps, rosé Champagne with classic dosage would be the bottle to go for.
+I recommend Deutz Rosé 2015 as it enriches the exotic flavor of the dish, all the while bringing a refreshing sparkle.
+For rosé champagnes with low dosage, which bring a crisp mouthfeel, Gonet-Medville Extra-Brut Grand Cru rosé for instance, would be a great match with cold dishes, such as chicken with vin jaune and pork terrine served with “Jin Kong”.

 As the main course usually comes with more flavors, rosé wines with more structure and complexity are highly recommended.
 Besides Provence, there are several wine regions in France that also produce high-quality rosés such as Sancerre, Bandol, and Tavel, each of them bringing a different style.
 They all are use methods to produce real rosé, rather than simply adding red wine to white wine.